Christian Church is the most powerful organisation the world has ever

 suggests that we move away from an inspirational interpretation of the

-origins of the Church towards a sociological understanding.
+origins of the Church towards a sociological interpretation.
 The mixture

 of myth and history of the early Church recounted in the Acts of the